 Regulation of cellular differentiation.
 Bacterial spore formation (called “sporulation”) is a relatively simple developmental pathway in which a progenitor cell asymmetrically divides, then irreversibly commits to creating two genetically identical daughter cells that exhibit different cell fates (one daughter becomes a spore, and the other daughter nurtures the developing spore and eventually lyses).
 Entry into sporulation is governed by several well-studied checkpoints, but later steps that regulate progression through sporulation are less well understood.
 We are currently identifying quality control pathways that govern progression through sporulation after the cell commits to completing this developmental program.

 Bacterial cell division.
 Correct placement of the cell division septum is a fundamental feature of life.
 We are currently identifying and characterizing components that determine the asymmetric placement of the division septum in the rod-shaped model bacterium Bacillus subtilis when it initiates the differentiation pathway that culminates in the formation of a spore.
 We are also investigating how a spherical bacterium, the human pathogen Staphylococcus aureus, correctly identifies mid-cell and regulates cell division.

-***Graduate students that are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (firstname.lastname@example.org)***
+***Graduate students who are interested in a postdoctoral fellowship are encouraged to send their CV directly to Kumaran Ramamurthi (firstname.lastname@example.org)***

 He arrived at the NIH in 2009 as a Tenure Track Investigator and was promoted to Senior Investigator in 2016.
-He currently serves on the Editorial Board of The Journal of Biological Chemistry and is the Co-Director of the NIH-Johns Hopkins University Graduate Partnership Program.
+He currently serves on the Editorial Boards of The Journal of Biological Chemistry and Microbiology and Molecular Biology Reviews, and is the Co-Director of the NIH-Johns Hopkins University Graduate Partnership Program.
 He received the National Cancer Institute Director’s Award in 2016.